uyoxh/CS1-Students/projects/project3/README.md

   * getter methods for name and age
   * toString method to return the output in this format: {name: real_name, age: real_age}

-* Implement the `Comparable` interface which compare the age.
+* Implement the `Comparable` interface which compares the age.

 ### Implement one of the sorting algorithm to sort the array of person(s)
 * Choose and implement any sorting algorithm you like to sort the array of person(s) in order.